Click on images

 These views are more overhead than the earlier versions on this site and were taken in early autumn colours rather than the greens of high summer.

-This is a panorama of the interior of the castle, the light changing from warm and sunlit on the left of this view round to cool shade on the right.
+This is a multi-shot image of the interior of the castle, the light changing from warm and sunlit on the left of this view round to cool shade on the right.

-For this image the camera was located close to the wall on the left of the above aerial photo and the centre of this view faces east.
+For this image the camera was located close to the wall on the left of the above aerial photo (around 8 o'clock if that makes sense) and the centre of this view faces east.

 Always remember that images taken by 197 aerial photography are available for clients

 in a very much higher quality than the small sized compressed images which are shown